Jose Altuve Preview, Player Props: Astros vs. Yankees

 Jose Altuve At The Plate

-- Altuve has an RBI in 21 of 65 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 32.3% of his games this season, Altuve has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in four contests.

-- He has scored in 38 games this year, with multiple runs 14 times.
+- He has scored in 58.5% of his games this year, with two or more runs scored in 21.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.